Juliafrances28/EmployeeDirectory/README.md

 ## Description
-To create a data base of employee at the company.
+To create a database of employee at the company.
 Allowing a user to filter the employee by name.

 ## Installation
 First, npm create-react-app my-app Then install the following: npm start, npm run build